ltocholke/ads-workshop/labs/Lab5_ADW.md

 ![](/screenshots/Lab5/ADW08_SourceConnProperties.png)

-#### 6. Navigate to the “Transformed” directory and select the CustomerProductSale.csv file and click “Next”
+#### 6. Navigate to the “Transformed” directory and select the CustomerProductSale.txt file and click “Next”

 ![](/screenshots/Lab5/ADW09_ChooseSourceInputFile.png)